 The journal provides an open and extensible forum for a wide range of diverse studies of various aspects of research: theories and methodologies of research and research communities; metrics, tools, resources, and enabling technologies concerning the study and management of research and innovation; and applications, communication, policy, best practices in a broad context.

 PMCID: coming soon for all published articles

-Articles published in Frontiers in Research Metrics and Analytics will benefit from the Frontiers impact and tiering system after online publication.
+Articles published in the specialty sections above will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in the Frontiers specialty journals and sections.
-Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community of the field.
+Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Research Metrics and Analytics.

 CH – 1005 Lausanne

 Tel +41(0)21 510 17 40